 If your family physician feels it is warranted, you may be referred to the PCN staff for assessment and teaching.
 Our PCN nurses see patients with chronic disease such as diabetes, and often aid the physician by conducting medication reviews with the patient.
-Other PCN professionals on site are a dietitian, and a mental health worker.
+Other PCN professionals on site are dietitians, exercise specialist and behavourial health consultant.

 How do I get my prescription renewed?

 It is important that your prescription is renewed on time.
 We encourage you to make an appointment as certain medications require follow up.
 Your physician needs to determine whether the medication is correct for your condition, or whether you are having any side effects.
 If you have an appointment already booked to see your physician, please have your medications renewed at this time.

 If, however, you find that you are unable to come in and you require a short-term refill of your medication, you may ask your physician for a telephone refill.
 Please note that this is an uninsured service and you will be billed $40 for a call to your pharmacy.